 Business Funding/E-commerce & Online Retail

-Business Loans & Funding for E-commerce and Online Retail Businesses
+Ecommerce Business Loans & Funding for Amazon Sellers, Shopify Brands, and DTC

-E-commerce and online retail businesses run on a cash flow model that traditional lenders are poorly built to understand: money goes out for inventory and advertising months before it comes back in as sales, revenue is often concentrated in a handful of peak months, and the business may own almost no physical assets at all.
-Y Millennial Funding provides business funding for e-commerce operators — Amazon FBA brands, Shopify and direct-to-consumer stores, multi-marketplace sellers, and online retailers — doing $100,000 or more in annual revenue.
-We underwrite based on revenue patterns and bank statement or marketplace settlement strength rather than physical collateral or credit score alone, which fits an asset-light business whose value is in inventory, brand, and sales velocity.
-Funding is structured as a percentage of revenue, so remittance flexes with actual sales — lighter in slow months, larger during peak season.
-E-commerce operators use funding to purchase inventory ahead of the Q4 holiday season, to hit supplier minimum order quantities and better pricing tiers, to scale advertising and customer acquisition before the revenue it generates arrives, to expand into new marketplaces and sales channels, and to bridge the gap between paying suppliers upfront and receiving delayed marketplace payouts.
-Decisions are fast, which matters when an inventory buying window or a supplier pricing tier is time-sensitive.
+Ecommerce business loans address the structural cash flow challenges of selling online: inventory must be purchased — often from overseas suppliers with long lead times — months before peak season, ad spend has to scale up before the revenue it generates arrives, and marketplace payouts run on delays that can tie up significant working capital.
+Amazon, Walmart Marketplace, and similar platforms add reserve and hold requirements that further compress cash flow.
+Y Millennial Funding provides ecommerce business loans and revenue-based funding for online retailers — Amazon FBA brands, Shopify stores, Walmart Marketplace and multi-marketplace sellers, eBay and Etsy sellers, direct-to-consumer brands, subscription box businesses, and digital-first retailers — doing $100,000 or more in annual revenue.
+We are a direct funder, and we underwrite based on revenue patterns and bank or marketplace-settlement strength rather than physical collateral or credit score alone, which fits asset-light ecommerce businesses whose value is in inventory, brand, and sales velocity.
+Funding is structured as a percentage of revenue, so remittance flexes with sales — lighter during slow months, larger during peak season and Q4.
+Ecommerce operators use this funding for inventory purchases ahead of peak season, for bulk buys to hit supplier minimum order quantities and capture better pricing, for advertising and customer acquisition scale-up across Meta, Google, TikTok, and Amazon, for new product launches, for expansion to additional marketplaces, for warehouse and fulfillment costs, for bridging marketplace payout delays, and for working capital through seasonal cycles.
+Amazon FBA sellers in particular use funding to bridge the gap between supplier payment and Amazon payout timing.
+Decisions are fast, which matters when an inventory buying window or supplier pricing tier is time-sensitive.
 A merchant cash advance is not a loan; it is the purchase of future receivables.
-Not all applicants qualify, and approval depends on revenue patterns, time in business, deposit consistency, and other factors.
+Not all applicants qualify, and approval depends on revenue patterns, time in business, deposit and settlement consistency, and other factors.

 Industry Snapshot